If you’re struggling to free up cash to save, here are some ways to save money without feeling like you’re missing out.

-Comparison websites allow you compare quotes, to see if you could be paying less for household expenses, such as gas, electricity or broadband.
+Comparison websites allow you compare quotes, to see if you're getting the best price for your household expenses, such as gas, electricity or broadband.

 Even saving a small amount each month can really add up over the course of a year.
 If you’re able to switch to cheaper deals, try putting the amount you’ve saved each month into your savings account.
 You could set up a standing order so you don’t even have to think about it.